 Deborah Lovely of Maine did a black-and-white intimate photo shoot a year after her diagnosis.
 “I had a double mastectomy, hysterectomy and fat graphing.
 I decided to do a photo shoot for myself because this is the new me.
 Like it or not, I survived and I vow to love the new me.
 I don’t love my new body, but I accept it.
 What an empowering moment it was to take these photos.”

 Try to find the good in what you are going through.
 Friends will remind you that you are alive and you very well know that fact but still may need to vent.
 Focus on a positive mindset and things that are good.
 For instance, I didn’t have to shave for months during chemo, and wearing wigs meant getting ready for work was much faster than it used to be when I had to dry and style my hair.

 Exclaims survivor Lauren Price, “I was completely bald, even lost my eyelashes, brows… Now I have more hair than I know what to do with!”

 The following are some companies who cater specifically to breast cancer survivors:

 - Breast List: A platform that allows you to give, ask, donate, trade, sell, buy or exchange any product or service related to breast cancer.
 Whether you want to pass down an item you no longer need, sell a product, offer volunteer services, etc.

 - Scarves: Receive a free scarf from Good Wishes and Cancer Horizons

 - Free wigs: Friends Are by Your Side and Lolly’s Locks will help provide wigs for women who cannot afford them.

 - Look Good, Feel Better: The program, produced by the American Cancer Society, provides programs and beauty assistance for cancer patients.

-- Lingerie: AnaOno provides a great selection of products specifically made for surgery, radiation and chemotherapy – available from our friends over at Pink Lotus Elements.
+- Lingerie: AnaOno provides a great selection of products specifically made for surgery, radiation and chemotherapy – available from our friends over at the Pink Lotus Elements store.